 If an anti-galling compound is to be applied to centreing fits, bolts, studs, etc. only compounds compatible with oxygen service shall be used.
 Molybdenum disulphides in powder form have proved their value for oxygen service.
-Compounds shall be mutually agreed.
+Compounds shall be mutually agreed between the manufacturer and the user.